B2B Digital Advertising: The Data-Driven Guide to Pipeline Growth

 Intent data filter in ZoomInfo.

-Another way to hone your targeting is by using your B2B data provider to filter for people's attributes and identify those you want to exclude.
+Another way to hone your targeting is by using your B2B intelligence platform to filter for people's attributes and identify those you want to exclude.
 You can then export the contact list to your digital ad platform and create more targeted, efficient campaigns.

 Content effectiveness in B2B digital advertising depends on alignment with your audience's pain points and where they are in the buyer's journey.

-Something people tend to forget is content becomes stagnant quickly.
-The way you move past that stagnation is by understanding where your audience is in their buyer's journey and speaking to their current needs.
+Content becomes stagnant quickly.
+The way you move past that stagnation is by understanding where your audience is in their buyer's journey and speaking to their current needs, which means you need a signal that tells you when that position shifts.

 Intent data solves this by revealing when prospects show active interest in solutions like yours through content consumption, Google searches, website visits, and event registrations.